Fancy a picnic in the park this weekend with your family? Here's a guide to Dubai's top 10 parks that you must visit and enjoy

 One of the largest parks in Dubai, Zaabeel Park is located in between Karama and the Za’abeel area.
 The park is very busy during weekends due to its proximity to residential areas which is great to see.
 The park is cut in two by the Sheikh Zayed Road but has road bridges connecting the two halves.

-It has a wide range of activities includes the StarGate children’s entertainment zone.
-It also contains wide open spaces, an adventure playground, play areas, a lake with boat rides, sculptures including a giant chess inspired Rubik’s cube type structure, a large amphitheatre area, covered areas for barbeques and picnics and some amazing flora.
+It has a wide range of activities, including the StarGate children’s entertainment zone.
+It also contains wide open spaces, an adventure playground, play areas, a lake with boat rides, sculptures including a giant chess board-inspired Rubik’s cube type structure, a large amphitheatre area, covered areas for barbeques and picnics and some amazing flora.